 What is the greatest number of counters you can place on the grid below without four of them lying at the corners of a square?

-children to represent their thinking with concrete materials,. . . .
+This article for teachers describes how modelling number properties involving multiplication using an array of objects not only allows children to represent their thinking with concrete materials,. . . .

 Can you fit the tangram pieces into the outline of this goat and giraffe?

-Can you fit the tangram pieces into the outline of this junk?
+Can you fit the tangram pieces into the outline of Mai Ling?

-Can you fit the tangram pieces into the outline of this plaque design?
+Can you fit the tangram pieces into the outline of the telescope and microscope?

 Can you fit the tangram pieces into the outline of this sports car?

-Can you fit the tangram pieces into the outline of this brazier for roasting chestnuts?
+Can you fit the tangram pieces into the outline of these rabbits?

 Can you fit the tangram pieces into the outlines of Mai Ling and Chi Wing?